 The 7 canines, with their handlers, have conducted and passed a sixteen week Narcotics Detection and Patrol Camp.
 The active Handler/PSD combinations are certified under Nebraska State

 Standards Certification obtained through Nebraska State Patrol.
 The handler/PSD combinations must complete a yearly certification to stay certified as a team.

-Currently, all three handler/canine teams are assigned to the Motor Carrier Safety Assistance Program (MCSAP).
-The assigned handlers are responsible for the canines' continued training and maintenance.
+Currently, the active 7 Police Service Dogs are located across the State.
+The assigned handlers are responsible for the PSD’s continued training and maintenance.
 The canines are housed at each handler’s house and are the full responsibility of the handler.
-The Iowa State Patrol Canine Unit has been responsible for numerous illegal drug seizures and will continue to serve the citizens of Iowa each and every day.
+The Iowa State Patrol Police Service Dog Unit has been responsible for numerous illegal drug seizures, successful tracks of criminals and missing persons, and apprehensions of violent criminals.
+Iowa State Patrol PSD Unit will continue to serve the citizens of Iowa each and every day.
 When the canines are retired, the Trooper/Handler can elect to have the animal become part of their family full-time.

 *Building and Area Searches